Ayooooo! I got my ThredUP Goody box on Friday!

 …SO PICS DUMP!!!

 Keepsake dress that I liked but didn’t 100% work for me.
-If you guys recall I already have something shaped similarly: my cherry blossom dress from the thrift store.
+If you guys recall I already have something shaped similarly to it already.
 Plus the fabric on this did not agree with me.
 It wrinkled too much.
-Strawberries added because…how sweet is this picture?
-We were playing…..in the setting sun 🙂

 ModCloth top ($15) – it has flowing sleeves!
 But it was too small in the armpits or else I would have kept this one.
 (Sorry, best photo I got that wasn’t blurry.)